 5. Bad Breath

-People find bad breath, or halitosis as it is also known, as probably the most embarrassing of all dental conditions.
-However it is very common.
+People find bad breath, or halitosis, the most embarrassing of all dental conditions.

 It is safe to say halitosis afflicts everyone at least once during the course of their life.